Things to Do in the Artsy Town of Sebastopol

 West County Trail, Courtesy of Sonoma County Regional Parks

-Surrounded by lush apple orchards and leafy vineyards, renting a bike is one of the best ways to get out in nature in Sebastopol.
-Pop into the Sebastopol Bike Center to rent a comfy cruiser, or even a high-performance bike, and head out on the West County Trail.
-Located right behind their shop, the trail follows sections of the old Petaluma and Santa Rosa Railway from downtown Sebastopol to Forestville.
-You’ll ride by pretty farms and agricultural hubs, including Hale’s Apple Farm and the Redwood Hill Farm & Creamery, along with wineries like Taft Street Winery, Russian River Vineyards, and even Ethic Ciders.
-Before turning around and heading back to Sebastopol, fuel your adventures at the classic Carr’s Drive-In or Sonoma Pizza Co., both located right where the trail ends in Forestville.
+Renting a bike is one of the best ways to get out in nature in Sebastopol, and you can find one at Sebastopol Bike Center.
+They offer casual options for cruising around to those ready for more adventuring.
+Even more, the West County Trail is located right behind their shop, which follows sections of the old Petaluma and Santa Rosa Railway from downtown Sebastopol to Forestville.
+You’ll ride by pretty farms and agricultural hubs, as well as wineries and vineyards.
 The route is 16.4 miles roundtrip and takes about 45 minutes each way—without any stops, that is!

 Conclusion

 Whether you’re looking for a quirky enclave to call home base while sipping through Sonoma or you want to branch out from the typical wine tasting routine, Sebastopol has something for everyone.
-From apple picking and cider sips to sifting through quirky art installations, one thing is for certain: Sebastopol and its residents are dedicated to perfecting their craft.
+From apple picking and wine tasting to art exploration, Sebastopol offers a chance to experience a more unique side of Sonoma Wine Country.